alpapanau/RLFD/README.md

     - Log the results, marked with `model_version: fine_tuned`.

 By comparing the `best_validation` and `fine_tuned` results in your log file, you can directly measure the impact of the targeted fine-tuning process.

+### Workflow 2: Clustered Training

+This alternative workflow first clusters transactions into behavioral groups and then trains a specialized agent for each cluster.
+This can be effective if there are distinct, identifiable patterns of fraudulent and normal behavior.

+1.  **Configure:** Open `config/params.yaml` and adjust the parameters under the `clustering_training` section.
+You can select which features to use for clustering and tune the DBSCAN algorithm's hyperparameters (`eps`, `min_samples`).
+2.  **Run Clustered Training:**
+    ```bash
+    python scripts/train_clustered.py
+    ```
+    This script will:
+    - Cluster the entire dataset.
+    - For each cluster, initialize and train a dedicated RL agent.
+    - Evaluate each agent on its cluster's test data.
+    - Finally, aggregate the predictions from all cluster agents and compute a global performance score.
+    - The results are logged to the CSV file with `model_version: clustered_training`.